Important Information for F-1 Visa Students

 - If you request a transfer or change of education level by the appropriate deadline, you may remain in the United States while you are waiting for your new program to begin

-- If you successfully complete Level 6, you are given a 60 day grace period to transfer to another school or depart the United States
+- If you successfully complete the High Advanced level, you are given a 60 day grace period to transfer to another school or depart the United States

 I have a new address.
 Should I tell anyone?